x3rocode/xblur-compose/README.md

       backgroundColorAlpha = 0.4f,            //mixing color alpha
       dialogDimAmount = 0.3f,                 //set this if you want dark behind dialog. dialogBehindBlurRadius = 100,           //blur behind dialog
-      isRealtime = true                       //Realtime capture or not. false = only the first time the dialog is captured when it opens.
+      isRealtime = true                       //Realtime capture or not. false = only the first time captured when dialog opens.
  ){
   //Some Contents inside dialog
  }